What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 A planet is round because of gravity.
 A planet’s gravity pulls equally from all sides. (example source)

-3 adjectives of shape - a water color image of plnet Earth
+a water color image of planet Earth

 4. Adjectives of condition